If you don’t see your preferred webhook provider, you can request support for it.

 3. Configure GitHub to send webhooks

-application/json. - Choose which events trigger the webhook (for this example, select Just the push event).
+application/json. - Events: choose which events trigger the webhook (for this example, Just the push event).

 Run webhooks with GitHub and ngrok